weilin2018/ocean_toe_2020/README.md

 # ocean_toe_2020

-Code for the ToE analysis and figures of the NCC paper
+Python code for the Time of Emergence analysis of CMIP5 models and figures of the NCC paper